-One of the biggest questions we get is: “can I use my primary residence in a 1031 tax-deferred exchange?”
-Well, maybe not everyone, but certainly some.
-But, can you?
-The IRS' short answer is a definite no. Your home is your home, and a 1031 exchange is used to defer the capital gains taxes due on an investment property.
-However, as is usually the case under the Internal Revenue Code, there are exceptions.
+One of the frequent questions we get is: “can I use my primary residence in a 1031 tax-deferred exchange?”
+Unfortunately, the IRS' short answer is a definite no. Your home is your home, and a 1031 exchange is used to defer the capital gains taxes due on an investment property.
+However, as is usually the case under the Internal Revenue Code, exceptions exist.

 Consider this scenario: what if you decide to turn your primary residence into a rental property?
-Now we’re getting somewhere.
-If you convert your primary residence into a rental property (i.e., you are in fact renting it to tenants who have possession, and you no longer personally occupy the property) you may use it in a 1031 exchange.
+Suppose you convert your primary residence into a rental property and rent it to tenants who have possession, and you no longer personally occupy it.
+In that case, you may later use it in a 1031 exchange.
 In fact, this strategy is often an entry point into real estate investing: homeowners buy a new home and retain the original, transforming it into an income-producing investment asset.

-Although the tax code doesn't state exactly how long you must hold the property for rental purposes, most tax professionals agree that one to two years is long enough, provided you can demonstrate the property is used for business or investment purposes.
+Although the tax code doesn't state precisely how long you must hold the property for rental purposes, most tax professionals and CPAs recommend that you rent the property at fair market value for at least two years to establish it as a bona fide investment asset.

 The IRS is clear on two points:

-- Merely declaring your house is a rental property isn't enough.
+- First, merely declaring your house is a rental property isn't enough.

-- You can't live in your house at all while it's a rental property and you must actually rent it out for some period of time.
+- Second, you can't live in your home at all while it's a rental property, and you must rent it out.

-All right, so you've established that your property is no longer your primary residence, but a rental property.
-Now you can do a 1031 exchange and defer all of the capital gains from a sale of that residence property.
-Because remember, when done correctly, a 1031 exchange allows you to defer 100 percent of the capital gains taxes on the sale of real estate.
-(To learn how a 1031 exchange works click here.)
+All right, so you've established that your property is no longer your primary residence but a rental property.
+So now you can do a 1031 exchange and defer all the capital gains from a sale of that property.
+Remember, when done correctly, a 1031 exchange allows you to defer 100 percent of the capital gains taxes on the sale of real estate.